 After much prayer and deliberation, our new life direction was to travel.
 I am taking time off between (working) contracts to travel in a caravan on an extended holiday, visiting family and friends.

 How can I afford this, you might ask?
-I am currently under the supervision of a Rheumatologist, trying various drug trials, for my RA and receiving a small payment out of my superannuation.
+I am currently under the supervision of a Rheumatologist, trying various drug trials, for my RA and receiving a small payment out of my insurance.
 These payments are only for a short – fixed period of time.
-And I was left a small house deposit saved which I used to pay for a second-hand car and caravan.
+I cahsed in a savings deposit which I had saved and purchased a second-hand car and caravan.

-The next few months will involve travelling in our van and transitioning to a healthy diet, low impact exercise (hydrotherapy), and incorporating stress management eg restorative yoga and meditation.
+The plan is, I will use the next few months to travel north, visiting family and friends, travelling and living in our van, transitioning to a more healthy diet, incorporate low impact exercise (hydrotherapy / swiminning), and incorporating stress management eg restorative yoga and meditation.

 Follow my story (frequently posting on Facebook @whydiss) as I retrace townships of my youth, drop in on extended family, catch up with friends, try new foods, heal via hippy stuff, grieve and de-stress.